Manchester City, Liverpool, Chelsea, Tottenham in Champions League draw: Who could English sides face?

 Who else could join them?

-There are six teams yet to qualify - but a lot depends on what happens in the second legs of their final qualifying rounds this week.
+There are three teams yet to qualify - so some of the pot placements depend on what happens on Wednesday night.

-Here are the six ties - home teams listed first - and how the two-legged play-offs are balanced so far:
+Here are the three remaining ties - home teams listed first - and how the two-legged play-offs are balanced so far:

 - Ajax vs APOEL (0-0 on aggregate)